sje30/lse/lse-eglen.md

 see both green and gold OA as equally valid approaches to sharing work.

-As a researcher, I think the rights retention strategy is a valuable tool for us to retain rights on our work, rather than handing over all our rights at the manuscript acceptance stage.
+As a researcher, I think the RRS is a valuable tool for us to retain rights on our work, rather than handing over all our rights at the manuscript acceptance stage.
 Several publishers have already responded negatively to this proposal.
 However, despite their objections, some of these publishers are now [publishing manuscripts](Ross?) that have adopted the RRS language.

+*Ross: should I just point to Dalmeet's piece to show you have found numerous examples?*

 So, now that the UKRI has joined Wellcome and other funders in mandating rights retention, what next?
 How might publishers and